viamrobotics/docs/docs/how-tos/hello-world-module.md

    - Namespace/Organization ID:
      - In the [Viam app](https://app.viam.com), navigate to your organization settings through the menu in upper right corner of the page.
        Find the **Public namespace** and copy that string.
+       In the example snippets below, the namespace is `jessamy`.
    - Resource to add to the module (API): `Camera Component`.
    We will add the sensor later.
    - Model name: `hello-camera`